Pay attention! - Robustifying a Deep Visuomotor Policy through Task-Focused Attention: Approach

-Notice that a novel feature of the architecture is that the generator does not only create an approximation of the input $\mathbf{x}'$ but also an approximation of the task focused attention $p_\textit{TFA}'$.
+The generator, (G), takes the Primary Latent Encoding $\mathbf{z}$ as input, and produces two images, a reconstruction frame, and a reconstructed frame masked with attention (``Fake Frame'' and ``Fake masked frame'' in Figure~\ref{fig:VisuoMotorArchitecture}).
+Notice that a novel aspect of our proposed architecture is that the generator does not only create a reconstruction of the input, $\mathbf{x}'$, but also an approximation of the faked masked frame, $m'$.

-Unlike traditional GAN discriminators, the discriminator $D$ employed in our architecture performs a more complex classification~\cite{salimans2016improved}.
-It takes as input the generator output $\mathbf{x}',p_\textit{TFA}'$, and classifies the shape and color of the object of interest, as well as whether the image and attention map is real or fake, thus the output dimensionality is $||s|| + ||c|| + 1 + 1$.
+Unlike traditional GAN discriminators, the discriminator $D$ employed in our architecture performs a more complicated classification~\cite{salimans2016improved}.
+Masked and unmasked frames($m/m'$, $x/x'$) are both inputs to the discriminator, and it classifies the objects ($s$) and color ($c$) of the object of interest, as well as whether the input was fake or real.
+The discriminator has two outputs of lengths of $|s| + 1$ and $|c| + 1$. $|s|$ and $|c|$ are respectively the number of colors and objects in the vocabulary $|V|$ and the ``$+1$'' is for the ``fake'' class.
+We make the set of $s$ and $c$ tags by parsing all the input sentences (user's textual commands) in the training.